UST-QuAntiL/WS-VQE-prototype/README.md

 # WS-VQE-prototype

-This repository contains the prototypical implementation used to generate results presented in our publication **"[Warm-Starting the VQE with Approximate Complex Amplitude Encoding](https://arxiv.org/abs/2402.17378)"** [1]
+This repository contains the prototypical implementation used to generate results presented in our publication **"Warm-Starting the Variational Quantum Eigensolver with Approximate Complex Amplitude Encoding"** [1]

 The main contents of this repository are as follows.